7 releases

 flate2

-We can load the JSON file as follows:
+We can load a toy version of HPO from a JSON file as follows:

 use std::fs::File;